-3.9 Distribution process
+3.10 Distribution process

 The in-specie distribution of Juno Shares by the Company will only be available to existing Shareholders of the Company registered on the Record Date, and not to the public in general.
-Once the Juno Shares have been distributed, those shares will be able to be traded on the ASX following the ASX \ listing of Juno.
+Once the Juno Shares have been issued under the Distribution, those shares will be able to be traded on the ASX following the ASX listing of Juno.